tnagano22/LanguageEnrollmentsCC_MLA2024/Readme.md

   - Data from the ethnic survey in 1972
   - Table V Ethnic Distribution of Undergraduate Students by Type of College Expressed in Percentages 1968 - 1972 (p.42)
-  - Only proportions were reported.
+  - Only proportions were reported in the report.
 The actual number of students were interpolated from the total number of matriculated students (see Table I The City University of New York Enrollment, Fall, 1968, 1971, 1972 on p.19)
   - The labeling of the following ethnicity levels have been modified.
     - “Puerto Rican” to “Hispanic”
     - “Black” to “Black or African American”